HHalva/ccn/README.md

   - numpy package
   - [pytorch](https://pytorch.org/) package

 In case you have any questions, please open an issue in the tab above, or email myself or Aapo.
-Opening an issue is preferable as then every one can benefit from your question.
+Opening an issue is preferable as then everyone can benefit from your question.
 Also if you find any mistakes (very likely) please let us know!

-Useful extra resources (week 1):
+Useful extra resources for your perusal (week 1):
   - Goodfellow's [deep learning book](https://www.deeplearningbook.org/)
   - Michael Nielsen's neural network [book](http://neuralnetworksanddeeplearning.com/)
   - Karpathy's programming oriented guide with some useful coding examples (http://karpathy.github.io/neuralnets/)